 MSI has been known to make some of the best motherboards for beginners and experts alike.
 Their PRO series is designed to offer low-level control and bulletproof stability while overclocking, and the Z390-A Pro comes right at the doorstep of entry-level enthusiast motherboards, thus making this motherboard an excellent one to pair with your i5 9600k chip.
+It is also future proof as it also suits i7 9700K & i9 9900k.
 This board can support up to 4400MHz OC memory maxing at 128GB and comes with extended heatsink design to ensure proper cooling of your rig.

 This mobo is a great choice for someone looking to upgrade from a basic system to enter the realm of high-FPS gaming and advanced functionality.
 The reinforced PCIe slot is a solid addition and helps in extra durability as well as better heat dissipation.
 Our favourite of all is the BIOS, as not only does it have an excellent interface, but for the handy flashback feature and seamless system monitoring software which make tuning and tweaking a breeze.
 Luckily you do have access to a Gen2 Type-C port, but onboard Wi-Fi is missing.